HansjoergW/sec-fincancial-statement-data-set/README.md

 # Principles

 To improve efficiency, the zip files are downloaded and indexed using a SQLite database table.
 The index table contains information on all filed reports, totaling over 500,000.

 Using the index allows for direct extraction of data for a specific report from the appropriate zip file, reducing the need to open and search through each zip file.

 The library is designed to have a low memory footprint, only parsing and reading the data for a specific report into pandas dataframe tables

 # Configuration

-In order to do that, a configuration file has to be crated.
-The easiest thing to do is to create the file ".secfsdstools.cfg" within your home directory.
+To configure the library, create a file called ".secfsdstools.cfg" in your home directory.
+The file only requires three

-As an alternative, you can also create it in your working dir where you plan to launch the code.

-The file only has 3 entries:
+entries:

 ```
 [DEFAULT]